Aaron-230/Simple-HTML-Page/README.md

-If you want to see the full html code, you can see the code in index.html OR if you want to see the full css code, you can see the code in style.css.
-You can see my website here - https://aaron-230.github.io/Simple-HTML-Page/
+To see the Simple HTML Page (Lorem-Ispum) - https://aaron-230.github.io/Simple-HTML-Page/